jiangyi9/Monitor/README.md

 3. <font color='red'>How frequent</font> the cube location information should be updated and transmitted?
 Frame by frame?
 Or per second?

-3. Do you have the RTSP or HTTP address of the camera?
-I want to directly access the camera, so it can achieve better accuracy.
+4. Do you have the RTSP / HTTP / WSS address of the camera?

+5. About the upper-left cubes, do I need to detect them?
+Or can I remove them from the webcam?

+6. When can I take the RPLidar?

+3. About Web of Things: Is there any tutorials that can tell me how to export location data into the Web of Things system?